Study abroad in England with IFSA

 University of the Arts London Partnership: Integrated Program

 Follow your creative spirit to one of the world’s most prestigious art schools, with a rich legacy spanning 150+ years and a reputation for some of the UK’s best creative instruction.
-Join local students at one of five colleges and gain insight and skill from talented artists and professionals with close ties to the arts, theater, design, and media industries.
+Here, you’ll gain insight and skill from talented artists and professionals with close industry ties.
+Colleges include:

-Interested in fashion business or design?
-Check out our sister program, University of Arts London: London College of Fashion.
+*Interested in fashion business or design?
+Learn more about University of Arts London: London College of Fashion.

 Details at a Glance